What is family protection life insurance?

 - You select the amount you want to be insured for, setting it at an affordable level, that provides you with peace of mind your loved ones would be financially secure

-- In the event of something happening to you, that is covered within the policy, your family will be paid an agreed lump sum
+- In the event of something happening to you, that is covered by the policy, your family will be paid an agreed lump sum

 - The pay out could be used to cover the cost of your funeral, pay off the mortgage, fund family living costs, or provide a healthy nest egg for your dependents